2020 rank: 16

-A primarily residential ’hood to the east, Hale is centered around Rose Medical Center (earplugs may be a good investment), but a rising tide of new businesses and apartments have drawn increased interest in recent years.
-Prices for its broad array of house styles—established bungalows, Tudors, and brick ranches, among them—are up yet still relatively affordable, especially when compared to neighboring enclaves.
-(Congress Park residences will set you back around $200,000 more.)
-The solitary elementary school has a moderate rating, and Henry S. Lindsley Park is great for families with its playground, tennis and basketball courts, and softball field.
+A mostly residential neighborhood to the east, Hale is centered around Rose Medical Center (earplugs may be a good investment), but a rising tide of new businesses and apartments, including the bustling 9th and Colorado development, have drawn increased interest in recent years.
+Prices for its broad array of house styles—established bungalows, Tudors, and brick ranches—remain among the city’s most affordable.
+(Buying in neighboring Congress Park will set you back nearly $300,000 more, on average.)
+Hale’s solitary elementary school has a moderate rating, and Henry S. Lindsley Park is great for families with its playground, tennis and basketball courts, and softball field.
 Residents can easily access downtown via East Colfax Avenue or spin down the bike lane on East 12th Avenue.
-The majority of the area’s retail is situated along Colfax and Colorado Boulevard, so you won’t have to travel far to find what you need.
+The majority of the area’s retail is situated along Colfax and Colorado Boulevard, so you won’t have to travel far to tackle your errands.

 Eat & Drink

-With new apartment and condominium buildings popping up near the up-and-coming Ninth and Colorado microhood, chefs are finding a growing audience in Hale.
-Recent additions include all-day cafe Frank & Roze, the second location of Chook Charcoal Chicken, and Hank’s Texas BBQ.
-Morning treats are especially good in the area, including La Fillette Bakery’s sweets, a broad selection of tea at the Kochi Cafe (formerly Steep Tea & Coffee), and City Donuts.
+With new apartment and condominium buildings popping up, chefs are finding a growing audience in Hale.
+Among the venues feeding hungry neighbors: all-day cafe Frank & Roze, the second location of Chook Charcoal Chicken, Chop Shop Casual Urban Eatery, and Hank’s Texas BBQ.
+Morning treats are especially good in the area, including La Fillette Bakery’s sweets, organic smoothies at Clean Juice, and City Donuts.

-While there is a Trader Joe’s within the boundaries, locals know to visit Marczyk Fine Foods, a longstanding neighborhood market that’s always well-stocked and hosts community events like summer burger nights.
+While there is a Trader Joe’s within the boundaries, locals know to visit Marczyk Fine Foods, a longstanding neighborhood market that’s always well-stocked.

 Not all boots are made for riding.
 At Ghost Rider Custom Cowboy Boots, Mickey Mussett crafts stylish, custom boots that reflect the wearer’s personal sense of style.
+(In 2015, the Denver native made a set for then-Governor John Hickenlooper.)
 A pair will set you back a couple thousand bucks—but they’ll be one-of-a-kind.